agh4m/PI-SITE/README.md

 npm i -D tailwindcss
 ```

-While developing it might be usefull to serve the website localy using an utility such as [serve](https://www.npmjs.com/package/serve) which can be started with
+While developing it might be useful to serve the website localy using an utility such as [serve](https://www.npmjs.com/package/serve) which can be started with

 ```sh
 npx serve